The online marketplace industry is expanding rapidly. Forrester found that a third of all business in the United States flows through e-commerce.

 Various apps and plugins have made it relatively easy to build a site, bring in vendors, and sell products online.
-But that’s just the infrastructure behind the marketplace business model.
+However, that’s just the infrastructure behind the marketplace business model.
 The real challenge comes from knowing what you will do with that infrastructure.

 That’s where a business plan comes in.